awesome-release/terraform-aws-bulk-tagger/README.md

 1. Clone this repository into a directory
 2. Create a `repo` directory peered with `config`
 3. Create a `prod-us-west-2` or similar directory under `repo`
-4. Create a module to import the project like this
+4. Create a module `mail.tf` file to import the project like this

 ```hcl
 provider "aws" {